zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/ethereum.md

 ## Setup

+Checkout our new examples directory on our GitHub page and you'll see the full code for this at examples/ethereum_infra

 You can use the configs test setup `test/configs` via creating a config.yaml and setting `BEARER: "{YOUR_API_KEY}"` and add your API key to use any of our test cases on this repo, or for this example directory specifically, you can replace the bearer token in the ethereum_test.go file with your own.